top of page

 Because of the 90-day cycle, most topical shampoos and superficial treatments are ineffective for addressing systemic loss.
 You cannot "fix" a follicle already in the Telogen phase.
 Any intervention initiated today requires a full 90-day cycle to manifest measurable changes.
 Rapid weight loss or trauma can trigger a massive push into Telogen across follicles, necessitating clinical patience and metabolic stabilization rather than reactive, inflammatory habit changes.

-3. Protein and Ferritin Optimization
+Protein and Ferritin Optimization

 Ferritin: The Brain’s Protective Buffer

-Optimal Growth Range of 90-110 ng/mL.
+Conventional lab ranges (often as low as 13–30 ng/mL) are insufficient for restoration.
+We target an Optimal Growth Range of 90-110 ng/mL.
 If levels drop below 90 ng/mL, the body enters "survival mode."
 Since iron is vital for cognitive repair and brain function, the system will sacrifice hair growth to ensure the brain remains functional.
 We must forget the "normal" results and aim for optimal targets.

-Raw meat on a platge
+Raw meat on a plate

 Hair is made out of protein